dpethes/imgui-pas/README.md

 ## Usage
 Copy sources and cimgui binary to your project folder.
 See the examples for how to integrate it with your rendering pipeline and the "getting started" section in imgui.cpp.
+There's also a very basic demo program that draws some ImGui windows in a SDL2 window with OpenGL context.

 ## See Also
 https://github.com/ocornut/imgui